iconforest/icon_forest/README.md

 ## Our goal

 Make beautiful designs faster for Flutter developers.
-To achieve this:
+To achieve this, we:
-- we collect icon packages from pub.dev and make them searchable in one place
+- collect icon packages from pub.dev and make them searchable in one place
-- we test all icon packages, correct sample codes, and remove invalid icons
+- test all icon packages, correct sample codes, and remove invalid icons
-- we make duplicated icon libraries invisible by default
+- make duplicated icon libraries invisible by default
-- we explore new beautiful icon libraries
+- explore new beautiful icon libraries
-- we update the icon libraries to provide you with the richest and latest icons collections
+- update the icon libraries to provide you with the richest and latest icons collections

 ## Contact us
 Email us at <a href="mailto:iconforest@flutterplay.com">iconforest@flutterplay.com</a>